Just Flip A Coin!

-Since 2010, Just Flip A Coin is the web’s fastest and easiest to use coin toss simulator.
-Simply load this page for an instant flip, or click/tap the coin to flip it some more!
-This useful game utilizes code which generates true, random 50/50 results.
+Since 2010, Just Flip A Coin is the web’s original coin toss simulator.
+This fast, easy to use tool utilizes code which generates true, random 50/50 results.
+To play, simply click/tap the coin.
+After you flip, check out your flip number!
+Click/tap the color boxes to choose your favorite color scheme.
 Go ahead, flip to your heart’s content!

 Metal coins were first manufactured as early as the 7th century BC, however, the first accounts of the practice of coin flipping can be found in ancient Rome.
 During this period, Romans called the game “navia aut caput,” which translates to “ship or head.”
 This is because some Roman coins had a ship on one side and the head (or “bust”) of the emperor on the other side.
 Julius Caesar himself endorsed the coin flip in 49 BC when he began minting coins which depicted his name.
 During this time, flips were utilized to make some very serious decisions, including those related to criminality, property, and marriage.
 The outcomes of those flips were considered to be legally binding.